-I am seriously not sure what I would do without candles.
+I seriously don’t know what I would do without candles.
 They are my everything, helping to set the mood or transition between various phases as I move through the day.

-There is rarely a day when I haven’t got a candle burning (sometimes multiple candles!) somewhere near me — whether to boost energy levels, soothe the senses or even transport me to somewhere gorgeous halfway across the world (like Paris, with these specific candles!).
+There is rarely a day when I haven’t got a candle burning (sometimes multiple candles!) somewhere near me — whether to boost energy levels, soothe the senses, or even transport me to somewhere gorgeous halfway across the world (like Paris, with these candles!).

 And when you are surrounded by what’s essentially fragranced burning wax almost all the time, these become obvious questions: Are candles safe?
 Is my favorite indulgence putting my family’s health at risk?
 Do I need to switch out my regulars for non-toxic candles?
-What, exactly, does into a clean candle?
-And does such an object even exist — or is it all just a marketing gimmick?
+What is a natural candle?
+What, exactly, goes into a clean candle?
+And does such an object exist — or is it all just a marketing gimmick?

-Each of these questions becomes even more important when you consider that the candle industry is wildly unregulated.
-To the extent that candle makers don’t even need to label what’s inside their products.
+Each of these questions becomes even more important when considering that the candle industry is wildly unregulated.
+To the extent that candle makers don’t need to label what’s inside their products.

 Speaking with industry experts, ranging from candle makers to doctors and scientists who study the effects of air-borne toxins on health, it’s clear that the credentials of a clean candle boil down to three basic components: The candle wax, the wick, and the components of its fragrance.